CtrlK

 Completeness

-Clearly answers both 'what' (catches placeholder text, unswapped imagery, layout overflow, hidden-original leaks) and 'when' (end of deck-creation flow at Step 9/QA, or when user asks 'is this deck ready?').
-Also includes explicit negative triggers for when NOT to use it.
+Clearly answers both 'what' (catches placeholder text, unswapped imagery, layout overflow, hidden-original leaks) and 'when' (at end of deck-creation flow, Step 9/QA, or when user asks 'is this deck ready?').
+Also explicitly states when NOT to use it, adding further clarity.

 3 / 3